 The software UI is outdated, with many users citing that in reviews.
-Setting up a test takes some time.
-Those screens contain a lot of jargon, which is confusing for those who are not pro-researchers.
+Setting up a test takes some time and screens contain a lot of jargon, which is confusing for those who are not pro-researchers.
 Here are a few reviews that capture this sentiment.

 Userlytics Customer support level

 We couldn’t find information about this topic.
-We noted that the only means of contacting Userlytics is via email.
+We noted that the only means of contacting Userlytics is via phone or email.